scylladb/scylla-monitoring/docs/source/upgrade/upgrade-guide-from-monitoring-3.x-to-monitoring-4.y.rst

 Backfilling Process
 -------------------
-backup
+Backup
 ^^^^^^
-If you have a long retention period you are using an external directory that holds the Prometheus data, back it up, in case If you have a long retention period, you are using an external directory that holds the Prometheus data back it up; if something goes wrong in the process, you can revert the process.
+Backup any external directory containing Prometheus data; if something goes wrong, you can revert the changes.

+The monitoring stack will need to be restarted at least once.
+This process cannot be completed without an external directory when using the -d command-line option.

 To complete the process you will need to restart the monitoring stack at least once.
 If you are not using an external directory (The ``-d`` command-line option) You cannot complete it.